 Home insurance is a must.
 If you need to reduce your policy without downgrading coverage, there are a few ways to do this.
 Many of these improvements will reduce your risk and the cost of the policy.
+If you’re buying or selling a home you should look into mortgage notes.
+Follow this link if you’re wondering ‘what is a mortgage note‘?

 Before you make any upgrades or changes, it is always a good idea to speak with your insurance agent so that you fully understand how the change may impact your premiums.
+You can save money with any kind of insurance, for example there are plenty of companies that offer cheap dental insurance.

 1.Remove older structures